India on a Shoestring

 Continue your journey southeast to Udaipur, famous worldwide for its plethora of breathtaking lakes and Raj-era palaces.
 Most famous of these, and certainly the most photographed, is the Lake Palace, an island-palace where the white marble buildings (now a hotel) entirely cover a small island in Pichola Lake.
 Originally known as the Jag Niwas, the palace took three years to build and was inaugurated in 1746.
 The city’s lakes—Pichola Lake, Fateh Sagar, Udai Sagar and Swaroop Sagar—are considered among the most beautiful in Rajasthan.
 An island in Fateh Sagar is even home to the Udaipur Solar Observatory, one of six stations participating in the international Global Oscillations Network Group (GONG), which studies the physical properties of the solar interior.
 Relive life as royalty at Sajjangarh Fort, also known as Monsoon Palace, summer resort of the Maharajas.
 Sitting atop a hill with a panoramic view of the city’s lakes, the palace was equipped with an ingenious rainwater collection system, essential in the dry desert conditions of the region.
 Indeed, recent drought has sadly put an end to the once popular boat rides on Lake Pichola.
 Other options include a visit to the Jagdish Temple, the Bharatiya Lok Kala Mandir folk museum, Saheliyon-ki-Bari (the Garden of Maidens) and the City Palace and Museum.
 Our hotel is located inside the walled city and barely 15-20 minutes walk from the city centre.
 The hotel has air-conditioned double or twin rooms with ensuite washrooms.
 Approx travel time: Jodhpur to Udaipur by public bus takes about 7 hours.
 The bus is a public bus and can get crowded at times.

-This morning travel to Ajmer and change to a local bus for the 14 km drive over Snake Mountain to Pushkar.
+Travel to Ajmer and change to a local bus for the 14km drive over Snake Mountain to Pushkar.
 Site of the world’s only temple to the Hindu god of creation Brahma, Pushkar is often called "Tirth Raj," the Raj (king) of pilgrim centres.
 No pilgrimage of Hindu places is considered complete until the pilgrim bathes in sacred waters of Pushkar Lake; indeed, the city is so sacred that no meat, alcohol or eggs are allowed within the city.
 However, most travellers know Pushkar for a different reason: the annual Pushkar Camel Fair.
 The Pushkar Fair, or Pushkar ka Mela, is the world's largest camel fair, complete with both livestock and craft markets, camel races, concerts and exhibitions.
 It is celebrated on the day Kartik Purnima (night of the full moon), the day, according to legend, which the Hindu god Brahma sprung up the lake.
 Follow local traditions and try out a camel ride in the desert, or wander the markets of this holy Hindu centre on foot or by bicycle.
-Climb to hilltop Savitri temple at dawn.
+Opt to climb to hilltop Savitri temple at dawn.
 Immerse yourself in the holy side of this sacred city and visit the 14th century Brahama temple and holy Lake Pushkar.
 Or, pick a more secular pleasure and take a cooking class or visit the market.
 Rajasthan is rightfully famous for its textiles, jewellery and handicrafts, and few places in the country are better for shopping than the bazaars of Pushkar.
 Our hotel is walking distance from the Bramha sarover and the temple and is a basic resort with swimming pool.
 The rooms are air-conditioned with ensuite bathroom.
-Approx Travel time: Udaipur to Ajmer train takes about 7 hours.
-We change buses at Ajmer.
+Approximate travel time: Udaipur to Ajmer train takes about 7 hours.
+Change buses at Ajmer.
 From Ajmer to Pushkar is a half an hour local bus drive.

+Before leaving Tordi Sagar, enjoy a local lunch prepared by traditional methods at a village hamlet.
 Travel to the capital of Rajasthan and, like Jodhpur, also the former capital of a princely state of the same name.
 Clothed in pink stucco (in imitation of sandstone), wide-avenued Jaipur is one of the most important heritage cities in India, and home to India’s second most visited site, the Hawa Mahal, or Palace of the Winds.
 Here follow in the footsteps of the royal harem, or ride an elephant to the sandstone and marble Jaigarh fort, one of the most spectacular forts in India.
 Founded in 1728, Jaipur, or “The Pink City” as it is often called, is unlike any other pre-modern Indian city, in that the entire town was planned according to the principles of Hindu architectural theory.
 The city is in fact built in the form of a nine-part mandala known as the Pithapada, which combined with wide streets makes for an unusually airy, orderly atmosphere.
 That the results of this urban planning have so endured to this day (present day population approximately 3 million) is nothing short of miraculous.
 Enter the heart of the mandala (on foot or by cycle rickshaw) and you are in the central palace quarter, with its sprawling Hawa Mahal palace complex, formal gardens and a small lake.
 Built in 1799, the "Palace of Winds" was part of the City Palace, an extension of the Zenana or chambers of the harem.
 Its original intention was to allow royal ladies to observe everyday life in the street below without being seen.
 Constructed of red and pink sandstone highlighted with white lime, the five-storied facade is peppered with 953 small windows.
 The breeze (hawa) that comes through the windows keeps it cool even in hot months, and gives the palace its name.
 Just 15 km from central Jaipur is the ruined city of Amber, former capital of Jaipur state.
 Enjoy an included guided tour of the Amber Fort.
 Founded by the Meenas, Amber was a flourishing settlement as far back as 967 AD.
 Overlooking the artificial lake south of Amber town stands the Amber Fort/Palace complex, famous for its mixture of Hindu and Muslim architecture.
 At the bottom of a hill sits Amber Fort, initially a Palace Complex within the Fort of Amber on top of the hill (today known as Jaigarh fort).
 The two forts are connected through well-guarded passages.
 There are elephants ferrying tourists up and down but we do nor recommend this mode of transport as they are treated very shoddily and work in extreme conditions.
 Our hotel in Jaipur is a quaint guest house run by a local family who love hosting and spending time with their guests.
 It is about 5 minutes tuk tuk ride and about 15 minutes cycle rickshaw ride from city centre.
-Approx travel time: Pushkar to Ajmer is half an hour ride.
-Ajmer to Jaipur is about 130 kms/ and 3 hours in a public bus.
+Approximate travel time: 4 hours by private 4x4 vehicles

 Day 14-15 Agra